Loh Kean Yew: 2022: Commonwealth and Badminton Asia Team bronzes

-During the 2022 Indonesia Masters, Loh, the 8th seed, won against Toma Jr Popov, Chico Aura Dwi Wardoyo and Lu Guangzu to reach the semi-finals of the tournament, meeting the 3rd seed and world number 4 Chou Tien-chen.
+At the 2022 Indonesia Masters, Loh, the 8th seed, won against Toma Jr Popov, Chico Aura Dwi Wardoyo, and Lu Guangzu to reach the semi-finals of the tournament, meeting the 3rd seed and world number 4 Chou Tien-chen.
 Loh lost the match in a closely-contested rubber set match, 16–21, 21–8, 19–21 in an hour and ten minutes, losing 2 crucial points at 19-all, ending his run at the tournament.
-Loh then rose back to his then career-best ranking of 9th place next week, overtaking India's Lakshya Sen.
+Loh then rose back to his then career-best ranking of 9th place the next week, overtaking India's Lakshya Sen.